FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/honey_i_shrunk_the_target_variable.md

 3. log-transformed target with the corresponding sigma2 correction,
 4. log-transformed target with the fitted correction,

-and evaluate the results with RMSE, MSE, MAPE and RMSPE.
+and evaluate the results with RMSE, MAE, MAPE and RMSPE.
 To spare you the trivial implementation, which is to be found in the [notebook], we jump directly to the results of the first from 10 splits:

 |   split | target            |    RMSE |     MAE |     MAPE |    RMSPE |